Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-InPerson.md

 ## Integrations

-Commerce Hub allows a merchant to build their own UI and manage customer transactions within their own software or terminal using Commerce Hub's RESTful APIs.
+Commerce Hub allows a merchant to build their own UI and manage customer transactions within their own software or terminal using Commerce Hub's RESTful APIs or SDKs.

 <!-- type: row -->